The Lizard Peninsula is the most southerly point of mainland Britain. The National Trust manages Kynance Cove, the coastal path, and the car park.

 Avoiding the Crowds

 Start very early around 6 AM or even better at 5 AM.
-(If you want to drive the new road (see below), be in Skjeggedal at 6 a.m. when the road 'opens') Hikers who start at 5 AM and arrive around 9 AM usually only see a fewothers up there, even in July / August.
-You’ll only wait less than 15 minutes to take your photos, compared to an hour!
+(If you want to drive the new road (see below), be in Skjeggedal at 6 a.m. when the road 'opens') Hikers who start at 5 AM and arrive around 9 AM usually only see a few others on the trail and up there, even in July/August.
+You’ll only wait less than 15 minutes to take your photos, compared to an hour or longer!

-Go in shoulder season, either April/May or Sept/Oct.
-Rougher conditions but fewer people.
+Go in shoulder season, either April/May or Sept/Oct or even in the winter with a guided tour now.
+Rougher conditions but fewer people, sometimes almost solitude.

 Sweet Spot Months